What to do

 - Repairs for cell phones or telecommunication devices

-Non-essential businesses must cease all activities at facilities located within the City except minimum basic operations.
+Businesses that are not allowed to reopen must cease all activities at facilities located within the City except minimum basic operations.
 Operations that can continue include:

 - Inventory, ensure security, process payroll, and employee benefits